Didier Kadio: Career

-Club

 At the beginning of April 2014, Kadio moved to Kazakhstan, signing a loan deal with FC Zhetysu until the end of the 2014 season.
 Kadio returned to FC Shirak in December 2014, before signing for FF Jaro in Finland during February 2015.

-On 22 January 2016, Kadio resigned for FC Zhetysu.
+On 22 January 2016, Kadio re-signed for Zhetysu.

 On 30 August 2016, Kadio joined Kerala Blasters in the Indian Super League.
 He scored his first goal for Kerala Blasters by levelling against Chennaiyin in Kochi on 12 November 2016.
-Kerala Blasters eventually won that match with score 3-1.
+Kerala Blasters eventually won that match with score 3–1.

 On 10 August 2018, SJK announced the signing of Kadio after his Pyunik contract expired on 8 August 2018.
 On 2 December 2019, SJK announced that Kadio had left the club after the expiration of his contract.

-Kadio joined Al-Hilal Club on January 8, 2020.
+Kadio joined Al-Hilal Club on 8 January 2020.

 On 9 February 2021 Kadio signed for FC Alashkert.
 On 24 December 2022, Alashkert announced the departure of Kadio.

 On 24 January 2023, Zhetysu announced the return of Kadio.